weiss-jonathan/weiss-jonathan.github.io/_vids/auxetic.markdown

 client: Start Bootstrap
 category: Web Development
 thumbnail: Auxetic-thumbnail.png
-description: Uniaxial tensile testing of auxetic structures.
+description: Uniaxial tensile testing of auxetic structures on a custom-built stepper motor strain device.
+Poisson ratio changes by the ratio of stiffness between the horizontal and vertical struts.
 Red is stiff silicone, blue is soft silicone.
-Poisson ratio is affected by the ratio of stiffness between the horizontal and vertical struts.
 ---